Hunaid53/Cloud-Based-Attendance-System-using-AI/Attendance-main/README.md

 1) after creating new admin and new faculty, user is logged in as the new admin/faculty which we dont want
 2) css
+3) I have deleted the Firebase file so as to protect our database from alteration